madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-15-sarnak-alphazero-test.md

   ...
 ---

-Peter Sarnak's [writes](https://doi.org/10.1090/noti3373) in the _Notices of the American Mathematical Society_ on the "AlphaZero Test" for AI in mathematics:
+Peter Sarnak's [proposes](https://doi.org/10.1090/noti3373) in the _Notices of the American Mathematical Society_ the "AlphaZero Test" for AI in mathematics:

 > _The AlphaZero Test_: The theorem prover has no access to any